badfrogg/WYT-UART/Readme.md

 I intended to have full control and feedback… one day.

  - `bytes-n-bits` I did some reverse engineering of Tx and Rx strings that were captured while commanding the air conditioner with the app.
+Pretty sure this is just feedback stuff, i.e. reverse engineering just the Rx.